oohg/core/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Enhancement request
 about: Suggest an idea for this project
-title: 'Enter a meaningful title here!'
+title: Enter a meaningful title here!
-labels: enhancement, not yet assigned
+labels: enhancement
 assignees: ''

 ---